Spring Closing Information

 - Return keys: At your checkout appointment, sign the checkout portion of your Housing Data Card and turn in your keys to your RA or building manager.
 The role of the residence life staff member at checkout is to collect keys.
 RAs and building managers are not responsible for assessing damage charges, nor can they provide assurances that a student will not be charged for damages.
 The best assurance is to return the room to its original condition.

 The College will place additional dumpsters around campus.
-All trash should be taken there.
+All trash closets will be locked when these dumpsters are in place, and so all trash should be taken to the dumpsters.
 In addition, the College will designate locations to take donatable items (clothes, food, etc.).
 The dumpsters are located:

 - In front of Pfeiffer Hall